The Man Who Never Missed: Plot

 The Musashi Flex would later be the subject of Perry's 2006 novel of the same name.
 The Maze mentioned is a multiple-day unarmed combat tournament set in a ruined city; the last person conscious wins an extremely large monetary prize.
 No rules other than not interfering with the medical robots rescuing a downed contestant, and not bringing any weapons with one into the tournament, are observed.
-Khadaji wins, and is convinced to launch his war.
+Khadaji wins, and is convinced to launch his personal war.